channelsquid/QA-QUIZ/README.md

 #### CHALLENGES!
 You are the QA who is testing this feature.
 What scenarios need to be tested.
 1. Create a test case (Prefer excel or google sheet format).
-You can design your own test case template.
+Feel free to design your own template.
 2. Estimation resource and time to testing.
 (Let's say you have to implement automation testing from this test case)
+3. Attach the test case link together with the next challenges.

 ## SECTION 2 - Test Automation
 #### 2.1 Automation Test RESTful API